paolostefan/simple_db_api/README.md

 1. Clone the repo and cd into it

-2. Create a python3 virtualenv
+2. Create a python3 virtual envinronment:

     ```
-   python3 -m virtualenv venv -p python3
+   python3 -m virtualenv -p python3 venv
     ```

-   If you don't have **virtualenv** installed, you may need to run `sudo apt install python3-virtualenv` (on Debian/Ubuntu or Debian-based distros) or the corresponding command to install it.
+   **Please note**: if you don't have **virtualenv** installed, the above command will fail.
+   To install virtualenv,on Debian/Ubuntu or Debian-based distros you can run `sudo apt install python3-virtualenv`; other OSes and distros may need a different command.

-3. Activate the virtualenv and install required packages
+3. Activate the virtual environment and _then_ install the required packages:

     ```
    source venv/bin/activate
    pip install -m requirements.txt
     ```

-2. Create a config.ini file, preferably by copying the sample file provided:
+2. Create a **config.ini** file, preferably by copying the sample file provided:

     `cp ./config.ini-sample ./config.ini`